cockroachdb/docs/v20.1/known-limitations.md

 ### Size limits on statement input from SQL clients

 CockroachDB imposes a hard limit of 16MiB on the data input for a single statement passed to CockroachDB from a client (including the SQL shell).
-We do not recommend attempting to execute statements from clients with large input
+We do not recommend attempting to execute statements from clients with large input.

 ### Using `\|` to perform a large input in the SQL shell